At Mercy, our goal is to keep you and your family healthy and happy.

 Developing an ongoing relationship with a PCP can lead to a number of health benefits, including:

 More accurate diagnosis – By seeing you on a regular basis, your PCP is more likely to recognize changes in your overall health and make an accurate diagnosis.

 Lower costs – Regular visits to your physician, especially when health concerns arise, can mean fewer visits to the ER and lower medical expenses.

 Referral to specialists – If you have an illness or condition that requires more specialized care your PCP can refer you to the proper specialist.

 Your primary care physician will be your main contact for:

 Preventive care is the key to staying ahead of illness and other health problems.
 Actively involving a health care professional supports continued good health and comprehensive prevention.
-Follow these tips to stay healthy and set a comprehensive preventative screening guide.

 The relationship you form with your Mercy primary care physician can last for many years.
 Selecting the right physician for you and your family is one you want to treat with care.

 At Mercy, we believe an excellent primary care physician is someone who takes the time to: